oracle-livelabs/database/23cfree/chance-js/chance-js.md

     ```
     ![Image alt text](images/lab2_task3_step2.png "_")

-3. Now that you're connected as `hol23c`, run
+3. Now that you're connected as `hol23c`, run SET VERIFY OFF.
+This will avoid SQL Plus displaying before and after images of each line that contains a substitution variable
     ```
     <copy>
     SET VERIFY OFF